-You must purchase a content access code in addition to your textbook.
-If you buy it from the IVC Bookstore, the code is included in your purchase.

-Course Name: ESL 24 Reading 2

-Use the course key and your content access code to register for this course.
-DO NOT SIGN UP WITH SELF-STUDY.
-Your grades will not be posted.
-SIGN UP WITH INSTRUCTOR-LED.
-If you complete exercises in self-study, you will have to repeat them in instructor-led in order to receive credit.
+Online Workbook: You must purchase a content access code in addition to your textbook.
+If you buy it from the IVC Bookstore, the code is included in your purchase. www.myelt.com Course Name: ESL 24 Reading 2 Course Key: E_______Use the course key and your content access code to register for this course.
+DO NOT SIGN UP WITH SELFSTUDY; your grades will not be posted.
+You will have to do the exercises again with INSTRUCTOR-LED.